jlmelville/uwot/README.md

 * Euclidean
 * Cosine
+* Pearson Correlation (`correlation`)
 * Manhattan
 * Hamming

+Exactly what constitutes the cosine distance can differ between packages. `uwot` tries to follow how the Python version of UMAP defines it, which is 1 minus the cosine similarity.
+This differs slightly from how Annoy defines its angular distance, so be aware that `uwot` internally converts the Annoy version of the distance.
+Also be aware that the Pearson correlation distance is the cosine distance applied to row-centered vectors.

 If you need other metrics, and can generate the nearest neighbor info externally, you can pass the data directly to `uwot` via the `nn_method`